Representation & Membership

 The Board may suspend a Member’s Membership for one or more of the following reasons:

-• if the Member has failed to abide by the Bylaws;
+• If the Member has failed to abide by the Bylaws;

-• if the Member has been disloyal to ENAGB YOUTH PROGRAM;
+• If the Member has been disloyal to ENAGB YOUTH PROGRAM;

-• if the Member has disrupted meetings or functions of ENAGB YOUTH PROGRAM; or
+• If the Member has disrupted meetings or functions of ENAGB YOUTH PROGRAM; or

-• if the Member has done or failed to do anything judged to be harmful to ENAGB YOUTH PROGRAM.
+• If the Member has done or failed to do anything judged to be harmful to ENAGB YOUTH PROGRAM.

-Notice to the Member
+Notice to

 • The affected Member will receive written notice of the Board’s intention to deal with whether that Member should be suspended or not.